mavenraven/validations/README.markdown

 -----------

-(all code is included in src/Validations/Tutorial.hs) Let's see the validators and validations in action.
+(all code is included in src/Validations/Tutorial.hs)

+Let's see the Validators and Validations in action.
 First, let's define a User record:
     data User = User
     { _firstName   :: Text
     , _lastName    :: Text